aba8bfa0 4c33 4b86 be4c 3654b299379c

 What if I want a milder chilli jam?

 Mix half the chillies with half red bell or sweet peppers to reduce the heat while maintaining a vibrant colour and flavour.
+This is also the basis of the sweet chilli jam variation above.

 How do I sterilise jars for storing jam?